Tara McDonald: Early life and career beginnings

-At 11 she made her first television debut on BBC1's Saturday night talent show "Opportunity Knocks", performing as a solo singer, she won her week and performed in the final.
+At 11, she made her first television debut on BBC1's Saturday night talent show Opportunity Knocks, performing as a solo singer; she won her week and performed in the final.

-At 12 she won the Danny Kaye Award for the song "Make Your Own Rainbow".
-Hosted by Audrey Hepburn and attended by the Queen of Holland.
-The show was a children's European song contest and Tara represented England.
-The prize - McDonald became a child ambassador for UNICEF for a year when she was 12, promoting and campaigning for the "rights of the child" throughout Europe and Africa.
+At 12, she won the Danny Kaye Award for the song "Make Your Own Rainbow".
+Hosted by Audrey Hepburn and attended by the Queen of Holland, the show was a children's European song contest and Tara represented England.
+As part of the prize, McDonald became a child ambassador for UNICEF for a year when she was 12, promoting and campaigning for the "rights of the child" throughout Europe and Africa.
 She also performed in the National Youth Music Theatre (NYMT) production of Joseph and the Amazing Technicolor Dreamcoat with Jude Law for the Edinburgh festival, and later won the juvenile lead part in a musical called St. Bernadette at the Dominion Theatre in London.
 McDonald was schooled at the Italia Conti stage school then later moved to the BRIT School.

 McDonald worked as a backing dancer for Karen Ramirez for promotion of her single "Looking for Love" in Europe and appeared as a backing dancer for the Jungle Brothers single, "I'll House You" including a performance on BBC1 Top Of The Pops.
 She also worked for the charity Combined Services Entertainment as a "forces sweetheart", providing entertainment for the UK armed forces around the world.

 She continued to write songs for other artists and work as a session singer for a range of different artists, including Spike Edney SAS band, Thunder (band), Björn Again for various gigs, tours and TV shows.
 She co-wrote D-Side's debut UK Top-5 single "Stronger Together" with Cliff Randall and Simon Britton.
 In 2003 McDonald performed on the Jagz Kooner remix of "Butterfly Caught" for Massive Attack.